Lumba Sumba Pass Trek

 • Kathmandu International airport transfer

-• Single Night hotel accommodation in Kathmandu valley.
+• Single Night double bed room accommodation in a tourist standard hotel in the Kathmandu valley.

-• Tent camping accommodation / Lodge trekking with full board meals during the hiking days.
+• Tent camping accommodation + Lodge accommodation during the hiking days.

-• Kitchen and cooking equipment for the trekking.
+• Necessary Kitchen and cooking equipment for the trekking.

-• Professional cook, Sherpa, Kitchen Staff, and necessary porter as required according to the group size.
+• Professional cook, Sherpa, Kitchen Staff, and necessary porter as per group size to the group size.

 • Insurance, Trekking equipment, and other facilities for Nepali trekking guide, cooks, helpers, and porters.